EXCLUSIVE: 65 senior positions vacant in pharmaceutical PSUs and research institutes

 Similarly, BCPL has over 8 posts vacant, which includes the post of the director finance, and marketing and other finance related positions.
 The company manufactures and markets a wide range of industrial chemicals, drugs and pharmaceuticals, besides cosmetics and home products.
 There was also a cash infusion by central government worth Rs 207.19 crore.

 According to the government’s own annual report of 2020, of the five PSUs, three, viz.
 IDPL, HAL and BCPL, are considered sick and were referred to Board for Industrial & Financial Reconstruction (BIFR) few years ago for revival plans.
-KAPL is the only profit making CPSE, according to the report.
+KAPL is the only profit-making CPSE, according to the report.

 Officials in the DoP have an explanation about the situation.
 “In 2016, the government took a decision to close two PSUs of the five, namely IDPL and RDPL.
 The government had also decided to strategically disinvest HAL, BCPL and Karnataka Antibiotics & Pharmaceutical Ltd (KAPL).
-Both the processes are ongoing.
-Until and unless we get a direction from the government, we cannot fill the vacancies.
-However, the administrative work of the PSUs is being done efficiently by rest of the staff.
+Both processes are ongoing.
+Until and unless we get direction from the government, we cannot fill the vacancies.
+However, the administrative work of the PSUs is being done efficiently by the rest of the staff.
 We are in the process of filling up other vacancies,” a senior official in the DoP told BT, on the condition of anonymity.

 Meanwhile, the then Minister of Chemicals and Fertilisers, D V Sadananda Gowda, in a question-answer session, had informed the Lok Sabha in 2021 that the government has offered voluntary retirement benefits to all employees of IDPL and RDPL.